Piccolo & Sopranino Trombones

 Robb Stewart’s B-flat piccolo trombone

 The sopranino trombone has not enjoyed the same popularity as the piccolo or soprano.
 Quite the opposite, in fact; the sopranino is so rare that it is somewhat mythical.
 This is an instrument in between the soprano trombone and piccolo trombone in length and sound, sounding an octave above an alto trombone.
-In all of Internet history there have only been whispers of the sopranino’s existence, and we only have one known example of one being used: the famous all-trombone Peanut Vendor by the German Brass.
+In all of Internet history there have only been whispers of the sopranino’s existence, and we only have one video example of one being used: the famous all-trombone Peanut Vendor by the German Brass.

 This video features 8 (!) different sizes of trombone, from contrabass up to piccolino.
 The piccolino trombone (in F, a fifth above the piccolo) was a gag horn made by Thein specifically for this bit, and unlike the piccolo it’s not fully functional.
-It can reportedly only play a couple of partials, both of which are demonstrated in the video.
+It can reportedly only play two partials, both of which are demonstrated in the video.
 Thein also made a page on their website for the piccolino, which makes one wonder if you can technically order one.
 Thein themselves refer to it as a “joke instrument”.

 Two Thein piccolino trombones in F on the right, unknown other tiny trombone on the left